wp-plugins/woocommerce-bulk-discount/readme.txt

 == Changelog ==

+= 2.1.3 =
+* (18 Nov 2013) Corrected a bug of being not able to disable Bulk Discount on products.

 = 2.1.2 =
 * (15 Nov 2013) Localisation updated (Portuguese, Czech).
 * CSS admin tab alignment correction.